Submissions

 3.3 - Journal Access

 Accepted manuscripts will be published free of charge; reprints will not be provided.
 The authors and the public will have full online access to PDF files of all published articles.
-Sociobiology publishes under a Creative Commons Attribution License.
+Sociobiology publishes under a Creative Commons Attribution License that allows others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.

 Further Information: